Has anarchy existed before?

 Other societies throughout history, however, have done far better.

 Anthropologist David Graeber says anarchy has existed in thousands of places before.
-Anarchy means no initiation of force; or at least, no rulers with the ability to initiate force over an entire population.
+Anarchy means no coercive hierarchy and no rulers with the ability to initiate force over an entire population.
 Anarchy is an ideal condition of humanity.
 It is not something that will be accomplished in six months of reading books.
 But in one way or another, at different times, there are opportunities to throw off the state and work and cooperate freely.
 As such, there have been a number of relatively or completely anarchic societies throughout history.
 They may have been small communities defending themselves from encroaching empires, confederations with skeletal local governments, or other voluntary, self-governing collectives.
 Anarchy has existed.
-It is simply democracy without the state.
+It is simply governance–making and enforcing rules–without the state.

 Thus, to say the state is necessary due to human nature is erroneous.
 The era of statelessness was the longest era of human governance, and the first states that arose were trivial compared to those of today.
 “To an eye not yet hypnotized by archaeological remains and state-centric histories, the landscape would have seemed virtually all periphery and no centers.
 Nearly all the population and territory were outside their ambit.”
 People sought refuge in places out of the way, such as the Amazon, where today indigenous people are losing their ancestral homes to agricultural and industrial expansion, aided by state muscle; highland Latin America and Africa; the Balkans and the Caucasus.
 Living outside the state was a realistic option until only a few hundred years ago.